-Many older motorway services have a Highways England maintenance depot (often signposted as a works unit) within them.
+Many older motorway services have a Highways England maintenance depot within them, usually signposted as a works unit.
 This page takes a brief look at why this is.

 When the earliest motorways were being designed, it was decided that maintenance facilities should be provided every 12 miles.
 This figure was based on the capacity of a salt spreading vehicle at the time.